PREP-NexT/PREP-SHOT/doc/source/Users_guide.rst

 .. list-table:: Input files
    :widths: 10 10 10 10 10 50
    :header-rows: 1

    * - Parameters
      - Dimension
      - Default value
      - Type
      - Range
      - Description
+   * - technology portfolio
+     - 2D (year, zone)
+     - No
+     - Continuous
+     - No
+     - Existing installed capacity of technologies across each zone (or bus) at the beginning of the reference year, showcasing status quo in those areas.
+   * - distance
+     - 2D (zone1, zone2)
+     - No
+     - Continuous
+     - 0 - inf
+     - Distance between two zones.
+   * - transline
+     - 2D (zone1, zone2)
+     - No
+     - Continuous
+     - 0 - inf
+     - The existing capacity of transmission lines between `zone1` and `zone2` represents the current ability to transmit power between these two zones.
+If you leave this parameter as null, the model will not consider any expansion of the capacity between the corresponding zones except for you set this parameter to a value equal to or greater than zero.
+   * - transline efficiency
+     - 2D (zone1, zone2)
+     - No
+     - Continous
+     - 0 - 1
+     - The transmission efficiency between `zone1` and `zone2` represents the effectiveness of power transfer through transmission lines connecting these zones.
+It is used to consider transmission losses, which are calculated as follows: transmission loss = transferred electricity * (1 - transmission line efficiency).
    * - discount factor
-     - 1-D (year)
+     - 1D (year)
      - 0.07
      - Continuous
      - 0 - 1
      - It is a weighting factor that is used to calculate the present value.
 Refer to explaination `here <https://www.wallstreetprep.com/knowledge/discount-factor/>`_.
-   * - Inflow
+   * - technology fixed cost
-     - 3-D (month, hour & station)
+     - 2D (year, tech)
-     - None
+     - No
      - Continuous
+     - 0 - inf
+     - The fixed Operation and Maintenance (O&M) cost of technologies for each year refers to the expenses associated with the regular upkeep and management of energy generation systems, regardless of their generation, expressed on a per-unit basis.
+These costs typically include routine maintenance, inspections, repairs, and personnel expenses necessary for the safe and efficient operation of the facility.
+   * - technology variable cost
+     - 2D (year, tech)
+     - No
+     - Continuous
+     - 0 - inf
+     - The variable Operation and Maintenance (O&M) cost of technologies for each year refers to the expenses that vary according to the electricity generation, expressed on a per-unit basis.
+   * - technology investment cost
+     - 2D (year, tech)
+     -
+     -
+     -
+     -
+   * - carbon content
+     - 2D (year, tech)
+     -
+     -
+     -
-     - None
+     -
-     - Natural local inflow between upstream and downstream reservoirs.
-   * - efficiency-in
+   * - fuel price
+     - 2D (year, tech)
+     -
+     -
+     -
-     - 1-D (year)
+     -
+   * - efficiency in
+     - 2D (year, storage tech)
      - 0.87 (pumped hydro storage)
      - Continuous
      - 0 - 1
      - The efficiency here is mainly for the type of energy storage.
 It refers to the charge efficiency of the storage source (i.e., change of storage = efficiency :math:`\times` charge).
 Refer to explaination `here <https://www.sciencedirect.com/topics/engineering/round-trip-efficiency>`_.
-   * - efficiency-out
+   * - efficiency out
-     - 1-D (year)
+     - 2D (year, storage tech)
      - 0.87 (pumped hydro storage)
      - Continuous
      - 0 - 1
      - The efficiency here is mainly for the type of energy storage.
 It refers to the discharge efficiency of the storage source (i.e., change of storage = efficiency :math:`\times` discharge).
+   * - energy power ratio
+     - 1D (storage tech)
+     - No
+     - Continuous
+     -
+     -
+   * - Inflow
+     - 3-D (month, hour & station)
+     - None
+     - Continuous
+     - None
+     - Natural local inflow between upstream and downstream reservoirs.
    * - ramp up
      - 1-D (technology)
      - 0.35 (Coal)